Motor

 return the current state of the motor

-in terms of use,
+In terms of use,

 the speed function takes a value from 1 to -1. full foward to full reverse. however it will not switch from foward to reverse or reverse to foward without going through speed = 0, coast or stop. this stops the motor from going from full one direction to the other, and the large current draw associated with this. it returns the duty on the PWM line.